Gr33nDrag0n69/LWD4/MD/Install-MGMT-Linux.md

 2. You can also execute PS7 script directly from bash: `pwsh .\Script.ps1`

-Bottom line it's the same output, I would say the choice is only a question of preferences & also if you intend to run a single PS7 command or multiple PS7 commands.
+Bottom line it's the same output, I would say the choice is only a question of preferences & also if you intend to run a single PS7 script or multiple PS7 commands.

 Here an example of both:
 ```shell